MicrosoftDocs/power-platform/power-platform/guidance/coe/update-coe-starter-kit.md

 ![Remove unmanaged layer link](media/upgrade2.png)

-Read our recommendations for [extending the CoE Starter Kit](power-platform/guidance/coe/extending-components) to avoid creating unmanaged layers.

 3. Import the solution to a testing environment
-    1. If [importing to a Production Environment](power-platform/guidance/coe/faq#installing-a-solution-in-a-production-environment) - use the solution file from the download called CenterOfExcellenceCoreComponents_x_x_x_xx_managed.zip
+    1. If [importing to a Production Environment](/power-platform/guidance/coe/faq#installing-a-solution-in-a-production-environment) - use the solution file from the download called CenterOfExcellenceCoreComponents_x_x_x_xx_managed.zip
-    1. If [importing to a Dataverse for Teams Environment](power-platform/guidance/coe/faq#installing-a-solution-in-a-dataverse-for-teams-environment) - use the solution file from the download called CenterOfExcellenceCoreComponentsTeams_x_x_x_xx_managed.zip
+    1. If [importing to a Dataverse for Teams Environment](/power-platform/guidance/coe/faq#installing-a-solution-in-a-dataverse-for-teams-environment) - use the solution file from the download called CenterOfExcellenceCoreComponentsTeams_x_x_x_xx_managed.zip

 If the upgrade adds new environment variables, or connection references, establish connections and update environment variables.
 The expected values will be in our setup instructions.

 4. The upgrade can take **up to 15 minutes**.
 During the upgrade, the new version is installed first and then the old version is deleted.
 Whilst the upgrade is processing, you may see two solutions with the same name in your solution explorer.
-Check the [solution history](powerapps/maker/data-platform/solution-history#view-solution-history) to view the progress of the upgrade.
+Check the [solution history](/powerapps/maker/data-platform/solution-history#view-solution-history) to view the progress of the upgrade.

 5. Checking the solution history will also show you if the upgrade has failed and why.